Data protection

 Sensitive data stored in the database (2FA secret & otpauth URI) can be encrypted to protect them against a database compromise.

-Check the Protect sensible data option in the 2FAuth's Settings > Options section to enable encryption.
+Check the Protect sensitive data option in the 2FAuth's Admin > App setup section to enable encryption.

 2FAuth can automatically log you out to keep your data always protected.
 The goal is to avoid a long life session that someone could reuse, for example from a public computer you forgot to clean or from your own stolen smartphone.